 My birthday is a week away.
 I can hardly contain my glee, you are returning in a week.
 Well, you'll be doing your best to return.
 It counts as the same.

 I'm coming back.
 I should be back either on your birthday, or the day after.
-Either way, you will see me within the week, where I have several things planned for you.
+Either way, you will see me within the week and I have several things planned for you.

 You are feeling lust.
 Great lust, need...
 You've never been turned down before, or made to wait this long.
 The feeling grows as it waits.
 As for your parents, I promised I would speak with them, and I shall.
 You shall not be disappointed.

 I write hastily as I am anxious to return to you as soon as possible, I must continue to travel.
-Remain in your current state for a couple more days, my lovely one.
+Remain in your current state for a couple more days.